dogod621/OpenCVMarkerPrinter/README.md

 <img src="https://user-images.githubusercontent.com/6807005/64224139-03633780-cf09-11e9-8a20-823f000da096.jpg" width="whatever" height="200" />

 ## Useful Options:
-Divde output to multi-chuncks
+### Divde output to multi-chuncks
-Since if you are using consumer level printer, you cannot print too large marker, so just set subSize before save the marker, it will divide output marker to multi-chuncks.
+Since if you are using consumer level printer, you will suffer from not able printing too large marker, so just set subSize before saving the marker to files, it will divide output marker to multi-chuncks files.
 <img src="https://user-images.githubusercontent.com/6807005/64224727-35759900-cf0b-11e9-9e76-33c50f1f8f00.jpg" width="whatever" height="400" />

 ## Note: